Means of transport

 Other means of transport

-Kela provides reimbursement also for the cost of transportation by ambulance, helicopter, air ambulance or motor boat.
+Kela also provides reimbursement for the cost of transportation by ambulance or ambulance aircraft.
 In these cases, the reimbursement is available only if the healthcare provider confirms that using such means of transport is necessary (form SV 67).
 Kela can also provide reimbursement for transport in the Finnish archipelago, where suitable transport options may be lacking.